Category Archives: Mecklenburg-Schwerin Royals

 Vladimir and Maria had five children:

-Vladimir and Maria moved into the new 360 room Vladimir Palace on the Palace Embankment facing the Neva River just down the road from the Winter Palace in St.Petersburg.
-The yellow facade of the palace is in the Florentine Renaissance style and the interior is a mixture of Moorish, Gothic and Rococo styles.
+Vladimir and Maria moved into the new 360-room Vladimir Palace on the Palace Embankment facing the Neva River just down the road from the Winter Palace in St.Petersburg.
+The yellow facade of the palace is in the Florentine Renaissance style and the interior is a mixture of Moorish, Gothic, and Rococo styles.
 It was the last imperial palace built in St. Petersburg.
 Across the Neva River was a view of the Peter and Paul Fortress and within the Fortress, the Peter and Paul Cathedral with its gilded spire with a flying angel at the very top.
 Vladimir and Maria enjoyed entertaining and Vladimir Palace became the heart of St. Petersburg’s social life.
 Marie was socially ambitious and established herself as one of the best hostesses in the capital.
-Her addiction to gambling caused her to defy Nicholas II’s prohibition on playing roulette and baccarat in private homes and she was temporarily being banned from Court.
+Her addiction to gambling caused her to defy Nicholas II’s prohibition on playing roulette and baccarat in private homes and she was temporarily banned from Court.

 Vladimir Palace; Photo Credit – Von A.Savin (Wikimedia Commons · WikiPhotoSpace) – Eigenes Werk, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=21506331

 In 1905, Maria Pavlovna’s eldest son Grand Duke Kirill Vladimirovich married his first cousin, Princess Victoria Melita of Edinburgh and Saxe-Coburg and Gotha.
 Victoria Melita was the daughter of Prince Alfred of the United Kingdom, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha (second son of Queen Victoria) and Vladimir’s sister Grand Duchess Maria Alexandrovna of Russia.
-Because Kirill married his first cousin, which was prohibited by the Russian Orthodox Church, and because he had not received the consent of Nicholas II to marry, he was stripped of his imperial titles, military appointments, and funding.
+Because Kirill married his first cousin, prohibited by the Russian Orthodox Church, and because he had not received the consent of Nicholas II to marry, he was stripped of his imperial titles, military appointments, and funding.
 The couple was banished from Russia and settled in France.
 Grand Duke Vladimir went into a rage after a brief interview with his nephew Nicholas II and resigned from all his posts in the army.

-Grand Duke Vladimir Alexandrovich; Photo Credit – Wikipedia
+Grand Duke Vladimir Alexandrovich; Credit – Wikipedia

 On February 17, 1909, 61-year-old Grand Duke Vladimir Alexandrovich died suddenly after suffering a major cerebral hemorrhage.
 His funeral and burial, held on February 21, 1909, was attended by Nicholas II, Vladimir’s widow Grand Duchess Maria Pavlovna, other members of the Imperial Family, government ministers, and Tsar Ferdinand I of Bulgaria.
 Grand Duke Vladimir Alexandrovich was buried in the Grand Ducal Mausoleum, adjacent to the Peter and Paul Cathedral in St. Petersburg, Russia.